 citywide by residents and friends for cooking up one heck of a Mardi Gras

 celebration.
 It’s safe to say the Cajun runs hot in his blood.Tim was introduced

 early in his life to the kitchen by his father, a Cajun chef,

 “The City of New Orleans had a profound effect on me during my upbringing and is the inspiration for most of what I do in the kitchen,” says LeCorgne.
-“It is such a unique food destination
+“It is such a unique food destination that

 Visiting restaurants in New Orleans was always intriguing; it drew Chef to the processes each chef used to create certain dishes.
+He was enamored

-Adhering to those same
+Adhering to those same trial and error

 Overall, the more important memories that left a lasting inspiration, involved family gatherings around crawfish boils.